Cornelius Adebayo

-Cornelius Olatunji Adebayo (24 February 1941 – 25 June 2025) was a Nigerian politician, who served as a senator before becoming a state governor, and then later head of the Nigerian Federal Ministry of Communications.
+Cornelius Olatunji Adebayo (24 February 1941 – 25 June 2025) was a Nigerian politician, who served as a senator before becoming a state governor, and then later as head of the Nigerian Federal Ministry of Communications.

 Background

 Cornelius Olatunji Adebayo was born on 24 February 1941, in Igbaja, now in Kwara State.
 He was educated at all Saints Anglican School, Oke-Onigbin, Provincial Secondary School, Ilorin and then at Barewa College, Zaria from 1962 to 1963.
 He studied at the Ahmadu Bello University, Zaria (1964–1967), and at the University of Ghana, Legon (1967–1969).
 He became a lecturer at the University of Ife in 1969, and in 1973 was appointed head of the English Department at Kwara State College of Technology.
 Between 1975 and 1978, he was Commissioner for Education and later Commissioner for Information and Economic Development in Kwara State.